Alyas Pogi: Ang Pagbabalik

+The film is streaming online on YouTube.
+A fourth installment, titled Birador: Alyas Pogi 4, is currently in production.

 Plot

 Henry "Alyas Pogi" Cruz (Bong) is released from prison after serving a 12-year sentence.
 He returns home and realized that his son Paris (Carlo) was adopted by Mang Ben (Ray), who also preserved his former getup and his katana.
 Despite being reunited with his son, he realized that Mang Ben and his fellow farmers are being threatened by Mayor Villegas (Tonton) and his henchmen led by his brother Leo (Jeffrey) to leave their place to give way to the construction of a casino.
 Convinced by Mang Ben, he dons his Alyas Pogi persona and uses his old ways to eliminate the Mayor's henchmen.